Notarin/Miss-Snow/README.md

 # Music-bot
-my shitty attempt at making a music bot
+my awful attempt at making a music bot